CiscoDevNet/terraform-provider-aci/website/docs/d/tenant_to_cloud_account.html.markdown

 # aci_tenant_to_cloud_account #

 Data source for ACI Tenant to Cloud Account association
-Note: This data source is supported in Cloud APIC only.
+Note: This data source is supported in Cloud Network Controller only.

 ## API Information ##